hteumeuleu/caniemail/_features/html-loading-attribute.md

 ---
-title: "img[loading]"
+title: "loading attribute"
-description: "The `loading` attributes on `img` indicates how the browser should load the image"
+description: "The `loading` attribute on `img` indicates how the browser should load the image."
 category: html
 keywords: img,image,loading
 last_test_date: "2021-10-27"